tc39/proposal-call-this/README.md

 <dd>

-A member expression, a call expression, an optional expression, a `new` expression with arguments, another bind-this expression, or a parenthesized expression.
+A member expression, a call expression, an optional expression, a `new` expression with arguments, another call-this expression, or a parenthesized expression.
 The value to which this expression resolves will be bound to the right-hand side’s function object, as that function’s `this` receiver.